-Diffused light is one of the best light to create a mood and feel for the photos.
+Diffused light is one of the best lights to create a mood and feel for the photos.
 Now, you would be thinking at what time of the day, you would get such a light?
-When the sky is filled with clouds, these clouds acts as the natural diffuser, diffusing the harsh light from the Sun.
+When the sky is filled with clouds, these clouds act as the natural diffuser, diffusing the harsh light from the Sun.
 So, you don’t need to use an external diffuser for photography.

 It doesn’t mean that you will get a diffused natural light during cloudy time alone.
 If you have shade in the scene, then you get the diffused light over there.
 If you are inside an evergreen forest, then the chances of getting such a natural light on your subject are more.
 Diffused light results in a low contrast scene.

 There is a myth that harsh light is something that every photographer will try to avoid to an extent.
 Do, you know why?
 It is because it creates unwanted shadows in the scene.

 But believe me, there are many photographers, who look for harsh light to create pictures using the shapes and details in shadows.
 It is mostly used by photographers who deal with black and white photography, where shadows and patterns matter.